-Spending time in KL after backpacking through the rest of South East Asia is comparatively expensive.
+Spending time in KL on the cheap after backpacking through the rest of South East Asia is comparatively expensive.
 Of course, nothing compares to Singapore, but food, accommodation and entertainment in the Malaysian capital are likely to leave a dent in your wallet if you are not careful.
 That is precisely what started to happen to me.
 I intended to spend only a few days in KL with a friend to try some vegan restaurants before moving on – but life had different plans for me and I found myself stranded in Kuala Lumpur for nearly three weeks with a rather empty bank account.
-I had to be crafty and come up with ways to make my stay cheaper.
+I had to be crafty and come up with ways to make my stay cheaper and had to even look for cheap food in KL to survive.
 Turns out, it’s absolutely doable to stay in KL on the cheap!
 And turns out also, there’s a vibrant gay scene in Kuala Lumpur!
 Here are a few things I discovered.

 It’s possible to find cheap dorms for as low as $4 a night, but you have to look for them.
 Many people’s impression is that Bukit Bintang is where it’s at, but I don’t know how much I agree with that.
 The city is very well served by the monorail (MRT) and the light rail (LRT), and Chinatown is possibly a better area to stay on the cheap while still being very close to all the tourist attractions and transport.
 Le Village China Town, Fernloft, Agosto Inn, Backpacker’s Travelers Inn, Birdnest and Irsia all seem like decent options (I have not tried them myself, but would not hesitate to book a bed at any of them) with good reviews on Tripadvisor and Agoda, cheap dorms, wifi and some of them even have free filtered water refills and free breakfast (usually white bread, but just carry a jar of peanut butter and some bananas and you’re golden).
 Most places will give you a discount if you stay one week or more, so ask if you plan to do that.

-If, like me, you are on a mega tight budget, there are a gazillion Couchsurfing hosts in KL, just make sure you contact them in advance as they book quite quickly (often the case with more expensive destinations).
+If, like me, you are on a mega tight budget, there are a gazillion Couchsurfing hosts in KL which will make it cheaper for you, just make sure you contact them in advance as they book quite quickly (often the case with more expensive destinations).
 In my case, having recently converted to bicycle touring, I could stay at a wonderful Warmshowers (the Couchsurfing equivalent for cyclists) host family who cooked me amazing vegan food and took great care of me.
 I also camped on the rooftop of another Warmshowers host right in downtown KL, and slept on the floor inside a bicycle shop; which made for some very unique experiences!

-It’s totally possible to find cheap or even free food in KL.
+It’s totally possible to find cheap food in KL or even free food for that matter which can further help you to explore KL on the cheap.
 Brickfields (the more “real” little India next to the more “touristy” little India) has a great selection of cheap eateries and any little Mamak shop (Muslim Indian) will dish out super cheap and yummy thosai and roti (try roti banjir, a chopped up roti doused in dhal, delicious!).
-Eating like the locals is always a good idea whatever the destination.
+Eating like the locals is always a good idea whatever the destination, especially since you will find a lot of cheap food in KL.
 You’ll also find Muslim women on the road side selling fried tempeh with rice, a few cucumber slices and sambal or mee goreng (Fried noodles) for 2RM.
 Nonya kueh is a great filling sweet snack that you can find almost everywhere and that is also super cheap.
 They are made of glutinous rice flower, coconut milk, sugar and often times an awful lot of food coloring, making them look like toys more than sweets.
 Here are a few other options:

 DHARMA REALM GUAN YIN SAGELY MONASTERY